-We decided to explore the technology of lasers at 1178 nm, to be frequency doubled to 589 nm in nonlinear crystals using Second Harmonic Generation (SHG), shown schematically in Figure 2.
-We studied ytterbium fibre lasers carefully, but it seemed at that time very unlikely that they can ever lase directly at 1178 nm, while suppressing the amplified spontaneous emission at shorter wavelengths, in particular to 1064 nm.
+Figure 2.
+The laser scheme is shown.
+A fibre laser at 1178 nm feeds a compact second harmonic generation unit based on nonlinear crystals, which converts two photons at 1178 nm into one photon at 589 nm. fully, but it seemed at that time very unlikely that they can ever lase directly at 1178 nm, while suppressing the amplified spontaneous emission at shorter wavelengths, in particular to 1064 nm.
 VECSELs (Vertical External Cavity Surface Emitting Laser, also called Optically Pumped Semiconductor Lasers) were considered and discussed with Coherent Inc. in Santa Clara, but their technology readiness was low for our application.
 We therefore further explored the booming fibre laser technology for the following reasons: